-- e. # of children determined to be eligible for early intervention services under Part C less than 90 days before their third birthdays. - f. # of children whose parents chose to continue early intervention services beyond the child's third birthday through a State's policy under 34 CFR §303.211 or a similar State option. - Document the number of children who were served in part C and referred to Part B for eligibility determination that are not included in b, c, d, e, or f. - Account for children included in (a), but not included in b, c, d, e, or f.
-Indicate the range of days beyond the third birthday when eligibility was determined and the IEP developed, and the reasons for the delays. - Percent = [(c) divided by (a b d e f)] times 100. - Determining the Cohort - The Department of Human Services (DHS) Early Intervention children that are being referred by Part C are being captured in the SIS Early Childhood Transition system where the responsible district is identified.
+- e. # of children determined to be eligible for early intervention services under Part C less than 90 days before their third birthdays. - Document the number of children who were served in part C and referred to Part B for eligibility determination that are not included in b, c, d, or e. - Account for children included in (a), but not included in b, c, d, or e.
+Indicate the range of days beyond the third birthday when eligibility was determined and the IEP developed, and the reasons for the delays. - Percent = [(c) divided by (a b d e)] times 100. - Determining the Cohort - The Department of Human Services (DHS) Early Intervention children that are being referred by Part C are being captured in the SIS Early Childhood Transition system where the responsible district is identified.
 Districts use this system to document the Part B eligibility determination date and reason for delay code (Code 01 is no delay).
 The cohort is: - Children referred from the Early Intervention Program (Part C) by DHS - Children whose third birthday occurs during the fiscal year (7/1 of the school year to 6/30 of the school year). - $\circ$ The delay starts the day after the child's actual 3rd birthday. - The Early Intervention transition delay (TD) codes are:

 TD Code TD Code Description Action 01 No delay and not eligible - The child was served in Part C (Early Intervention), was referred to Part B (Early Childhood Special Education) for Part B eligibility determination, was determined to be NOT ELIGIBLE for Part B services, and had an IEP developed and implemented by his/her third birthday.
 Acceptable 01 No delay and eligible - The child was served in Part C (Early Intervention), was referred to Part B (Early Childhood Special Education) for Part B eligibility determination, was determined to be ELIGIBLE for Part B services, and had an IEP developed and implemented by his/her third birthday.
 Acceptable 02 Parent/guardian refusal - Parent/guardian refusal to provide consent caused a delay in evaluation or initial services OR parent/guardian repeatedly failed or refused to produce the child for evaluation.
 Acceptable 03 Child enrolled in the district - The child enrolled in the district after the transition process had begun and prior to a determination by the child's previous district as to whether the child was a child with a disability.
 Acceptable 04 CFC sent referral late - Early Intervention sends the referral after the child is 2 years 9 months, but they received the child before age 2 years 9 months.
 The LEA is responsible for children on the transition list regardless of if the CFC sends a referral.
 Not Acceptable 05 CFC determined eligibility late - The child was determined to be eligible for early intervention services under Part C less than 90 days before his/her third birthday.
-Acceptable 06 School District Delay - The district did not complete the evaluation and determine eligibility by the 3rd birthday (e.g., Child was on the 27th month list, district did not receive EI referral packet and did not follow up with CFC or parent/guardian, did not meet evaluation timeline).
-Not Acceptable

-07 School break or parent choice and eligible- The child was served in Part C Acceptable (Early Intervention), was referred to Part B (Early Childhood Special Education) for Part B eligibility determination, was determined to be ELIGIBLE for Part B services, and had an IEP developed and ready to be implemented by his/her third birthday, but services could not begin until after his/her third birthday due to a school break or parent/guardian choice.
+Acceptable 06 ······································ Not Acceptable 07 School break or parent choice and eligible- The child was served in Part C (Early Intervention), was referred to Part B (Early Childhood Special Education) for Part B eligibility determination, was determined to be ELIGIBLE for Part B services, and had an IEP developed and ready to be implemented by his/her third birthday, but services could not begin Acceptable